cs10/sp23/lab-checkoffs.md

     - Name two different ways to assign instance attributes.
     - Show us your `outdated` and `add_genre` methods, as well as what the autograder outputs.

+  - lab_name: Text Processing in Python
+    lab_no: 15
+    topic_file: berkeley_bjc/python/besides-blocks-text-processing.topic
+    questions:
+    - What are the arguments of the "open" function and what does it return?
+    - How do we choose how something is sorted when using the "sorted" function in Python?
+    - Show us your `izzle` or `pig_latin` function.
+    - Show us your `top_n_words` and "print_top_n_words" functions.
+    - Show us your `apply_language_game` function.
+    - Show us the result of running the autograder.

 ---
 # Lab Check-Offs